 Hatesville - A significant manifesto soundtrack that laid down the first theories and practices of the punk rock transgressive art scene simply known as "the hate scene."

 Headbands - Worn as a sign of peace.
 Girls who wear them are promiscuous and offer free sex.

 Heavy Sounds by Elvin Jones and Richard Davis - A “hard bop” soundtrack that influenced many people.

 Helen Keller - A hopeless blind girl loved by Americans.
-Used as an object to cause offense.
+Used as an object to offend.

-Herbie Mann and Tamiko Jones - An important duo that help create the first version of punk rock Asian-Aryanism.
+Herbie Mann and Tamiko Jones - An important duo that helped create the first version of punk rock Asian-Aryanism.

 Hindu Deities - Many deities are important in post-neofolk.
 For example, Huckleberry Hound is compared with Vishnu.

 Hinduism - The oldest religion in the world and the most important.
 Acts more like a collective.